AztecProtocol/aztec-packages/yellow-paper/docs/contracts/main.md

 description: How the L1 contracts facilitate cross-chain communication
 ---

-This section are to describe what our L1 contracts do, what each of them are responsible for and how they interact with the circuits.
+This section describes what our L1 contracts do, what each of them are responsible for and how they interact with the circuits.

 Note that the only reason that we even have any contracts is to facilitate cross-chain communication.
 The contracts are not required for the rollup to function, but required to bridge assets and to reduce the cost of light nodes.